Introducing Hong Kong

 Hong Kong occupies a unique position in the world, both culturally and geographically.
-Perched on the edge of mainland China, the city and its outlying territories flourished under British control for a century before being handed back to China in 1997.
+Perched on the edge of mainland China, the city and its outlying territories flourished under British control for a century and then handed back to China in 1997.
 Today, the eclectic mix of British and Chinese culture has created a distinctive society of its own, as proud of its ancient history as it is focused on dominating the business world.

 Best time to visit Hong Kong

-While Hong Kong is considered a year-round destination, the best time to visit Hong Kong is generally from September to November, when the weather is warm and the rainy season has ended.
+While Hong Kong is considered a year-round destination, the best time to visit is generally from September to November, when the weather is warm and the rainy season has ended.
 Read more on Hong Kong's Climate and Weather.

 What to see in Hong Kong